Alfredo Stroessner: Operation Condor

 Stroessner was careful not to show off or draw attention from jealous generals or foreign journalists.
 He avoided rallies and took simple holidays in Patagonia.
 He became more tolerant of opposition as the years passed, but there was no change in the regime's basic character.

 During Stroessner's rule, no socialist nations had diplomatic relations with Paraguay, with the sole exception of non-aligned Yugoslavia.
 Stroessner made many state visits, including to Japan, the United States, and France, as well as to South Africa, a country which Paraguay developed close bilateral ties with in the 1970s.
 He also made several visits to West Germany, although over the years his relations with that country deteriorated.
-Since he had always been known as pro-German, this worsening of relations, combined with his feeling that the U.S. had abandoned him, was regarded as a personal blow to Stroessner.
+Since he had always been known as pro-German, this worsening of relations, combined with his feeling that the US had abandoned him, was regarded as a personal blow to Stroessner.

 It has been asserted that the Roman Catholic Church is the only reason Stroessner did not have absolute control over the country.
-After the destruction of Asunción University in 1972 by police, the Archbishop of Paraguay Ismael Rolón Silvero excommunicated the minister of the interior and the chief of police, and proscribed the celebration of Holy Mass in a sign of protest against the Stroessner regime.
+In 1971, the Archbishop of Asunción Ismael Rolón Silvero excommunicated the minister of the interior and the chief of police in response to attacks on priests.
+On September 12, 1972, police attacked a protest meeting and tore down anti-government posters at the Catholic University.
 When Pope John Paul II visited Paraguay in 1988, his visit bolstered what was already a robust anti-Stroessner movement within the country.

 Stroessner gave a written television interview to Alan Whicker as part of a documentary called The Last Dictator (UK: 7 April 1970) for the television series Whicker's World.
-The programme was released in a Region 2 DVD box-set by the UK's Network imprint.
+The program was released in a Region 2 DVD box-set by the UK's Network imprint.